albuquerquefabio/Python-Login/README.md

 ## Server side

-All server side was made in **nodeJS** with MongoDb, Socket.io, RedisJWT RedisDB and more;
+All server side was made in **nodeJS** with MongoDb, Socket.io, RedisJWT, RedisDB and more;
-To see more about my nodeJs server follow this: [nodetomic-api.](https://github.com/albuquerquefabio/nodetomic-api)
+To see more about my forked nodeJs server follow this: [nodetomic-api.](https://github.com/albuquerquefabio/nodetomic-api)

 ## Run